February Educator of the Month

 April Educator of the Month

 Ms. Schwab is a valued member of the SAIL team.
-She contributes to the collegial teamwork that sustains the excellence of the SAIL Program, and she makes a distinctive contribution through her expertise as a Reading Specialist, expertise cultivated through dedication to completing a challenging program of professional growth for the sake of her students.
+She contributes to the collegial teamwork that sustains the excellence of the SAIL Program.
+She makes a distinctive contribution through her expertise as a Reading Specialist, expertise cultivated through dedication to completing a challenging program of professional growth for the sake of her students.

 March Educator of the Month